Types of Burn Injuries and Leading Causes Our Burn Injury Lawyers Handle

 Were Your Burn Injuries Caused by Negligence?

-Whether your burns were caused by a fire, exposure to radiation, spilled liquids, or contact with electricity or chemicals, if someone else’s negligence led to the incident, you may take legal action and seek compensation for your damages.
+Whether your burns were caused by a fire, exposure to radiation, spilled liquids, or contact with electricity or chemicals, if someone else’s negligence led to the incident, you may have grounds to pursue legal action and seek compensation, depending on the facts of the case.

 Some examples of when you may be able to seek compensation for your burn injuries include instances in which they are the result of: